Sharing GWS data via HTTP

 Restricted access set up

 In order to restrict access to your "public" directory, and/or any sub-directories, you will need to create an ".htaccess" file within it.
 In turn, the ".htaccess" file must point to a ".htpasswd" file which lists the usernames and encrypted passwords that have read-access to that directory.

 NOTE: This method of access control is entirely separate and independent of the SSH login accounts used on JASMIN and would be the responsibility of the GWS Manager to maintain.
-It is not particularly recommended as it adds complication for GWS managers and users, but is an option for some basic access control if no other options are available.
+It is not secure and not particularly recommended as it adds complication for GWS managers and users, but is an option for some basic access control if no other options are available.
 Future revisions of the service may revise or remove this feature.

 In order to create the ".htpasswd" file, you will need access to the "htpasswd" command.
 This is available on the following servers:

 You can then create the ".htpasswd" file as follows (using the example of a Group Workspace called "foobaa"):

 $ export GWS=/group_workspaces/jasmin/foobaa/ $ cd $GWS $ mkdir -p public $ cd public $ htpasswd -b -m -c $GWS/public/.htpasswd i_am_a_user i_am_a_password

 Before this will work, you also need to create a ".htaccess" file which you could do as follows

 $ cat >.htaccess <<EOL AuthType Basic AuthName "Password Required" AuthUserFile /group_workspaces/jasmin/foobaa/public/.htpasswd Require valid-user EOL